EDED2314/EDED2314/README.md

 I regularly code with python, and I enjoy coding discord bots with discord.py.
 I am also learning about Machine Learning and Data Science!

-I also do flutter development!
-Currently developing a [gradebook app](https://github.com/Zenesus) for my highschool!
+I also do flutter development, and am currently developing a [gradebook app](https://github.com/Zenesus) for my highschool!